In this practical exercise we are going to play around with the different types of elements in R.

 numeric or character elements.
 Notice that the second approach (the

-) returns a matrix where the
+column bind approach from mat3b) returns a matrix where the

 column names are already set to the name of the bound objects.